reine/docker-emp/README.md

 Access the site via http://localhost/ and you should see the default page with the PHP version displayed at the bottom.

+For most users, `localhost` will suffice.
+But developers who want to simulate use of domains even on a local environment would prefer to use localdomains like `local` or `test`.

+Alternatively, you can access the site using http://myapps.local or http://www.myapps.local as server aliasing is acceptable so you can do subdomains.

 ![Main Page](/conf/screenshot.png "Main Page")

 To access the database, use an SQL client and enter the following info: